oracle-livelabs/database-maa/zdm-physical-offline/prepare-source-db/prepare-source-db.md

        ENCRYPTION_WALLET_LOCATION=(SOURCE=(METHOD=FILE)(METHOD_DATA=(DIRECTORY=/u01/app/oracle/product/19c/dbhome_1/network/admin/)))
        </copy>
        ```
-      For an Oracle RAC instance, also set "ENCRYPTION_WALLET_LOCATION" in the second Oracle RAC node (Not applicable for the source database provisioned in this lab)
+      For an Oracle RAC instance, also set **ENCRYPTION\_WALLET\_LOCATION** in the second Oracle RAC node (Not applicable for the source database provisioned in this lab)

    b.
-Create and configure the keystore.**
+Create and configure the keystore.

       i.
 Connect to the database and create the keystore.